dominykas777/odin-recipes/README.md

 Odin project of recipes website.
-Gonna train to use all of the html foundations.
+Gonna train to use all of the html foundations.# odin-recipes